Class ScanRequest

 The value of

-returned from a parallel Scan
+LastEvaluatedKey returned from a parallel Scan

-request must be used as ExclusiveStartKey
+request must be used as ExclusiveStartKey with the same segment ID in

-a subsequent Scan
+a subsequent Scan operation.

 The value for

-must be greater than or equal to 0, and less than
+Segment must be greater than or equal to 0, and less than

-the value provided for TotalSegments
+the value provided for TotalSegments.

 If you provide

-, you must also provide TotalSegments
+Segment, you must also provide TotalSegments.

 public int Segment { get; set; }